santhosh-tekuri/jsonschema/README.md

 ```

 if no `<json-doc>` arguments are passed, it simply validates the `<schema-file>`.
-if `$schema` attribute is missing in schema, it uses draft7. this can be overriden by passing `-draft` flag
+if `$schema` attribute is missing in schema, it uses latest version. this can be overriden by passing `-draft` flag

 exit-code is 1, if there are any validation errors